CBI boss demands customs union Brexit deal that supports exporters

 2/2 Staying in the customs union means effectively staying in the EU: the EU *is* a customs union.
 It means no new free trade deals, no new export opportunities, and no leading role in the WTO.

+The terms of the UK?s trade deal with the EU, including the issues of a customs union and free movement of goods, will remain of vital importance to exporting firms.
 In her speech, Fairbairn urged the government to adopt an overriding principle when negotiating a final deal.
 She said: ?Start with the rules we already share and move on from there.
 They have been 40 years in the making and support millions of jobs and communities across the UK and Europe.?
 Read more:?Majority of small firms will prefer trading with Europe even after Brexit

 Fred Heritage was previously deputy editor at Business Advice.
 He has a BA in politics and international relations from the University of Kent and an MA in international conflict from Kings College London.

 Over half of small UK business owners are in favour of joining the European Free Trade Association (EFTA), according to new survey findings, as support for the so-called ?Norway option? gains traction. more»